Maximize Your Deductions Now. A Trump Presidency Means You Could Lose Them

 While 68 per cent of young adults talk about issues such as animal cruelty and human rights both online and off, 36 per cent took action and even fewer, 23 per cent, have taken to the streets to protest.

-The survey of 1,000 18-25 year olds, conducted by Censuswide as part of The Body Shop’s #INOURHANDS campaign, found each week young […]
+The survey of 1,000 18-25 year olds, conducted by Censuswide as part of The Body Shop’s #INOURHANDS campaign, found each week young people […]

 Read the Full Article